 nb.
 The colours used for this painting/experiment are MH: Pyrrole Red, Magenta, Cadmium Yellow, Prussian Blue and Titanium White.'

-You can also read the a full interview we did with Emma last year for our lockdown series Art in Isolation here.
+You can also read the full interview we did with Emma last year for our lockdown series Art in Isolation here.

 Don't forget to hashtag #cassart on social media to show us your creations.